 They allow users to use, study, share and improve the software

-Incorporate copyleft Open Source code into proprietary code and keep a proprietary license
+They allow users to incorporate copyleft Open Source code into proprietary code and keep a proprietary license

-Use of the software royalty-free regardless of any patents the software implements
+They allow the use of the software royalty-free, regardless of any patents the software implements

 Which of the following are Open Source compliance goals?
 Select all answers that apply.
 (MULTIPLE CHOICE - PLEASE ADD FALSE QUESTIONS IN RED)